shuesken/nostr-crossword/spec.md

 # Nostr Specc for Crossword Events
-(might become a NIP sometime)
+(might become an NIP sometime)

+## Flow
+Clients join a game by choosing the ID of a **Crossword Game** Event, and polling for the last **Crossword Move** Event by `created_at`.
+They make a move by submitting their own **Crossword Move** event.

+Clients should consider the **Crossword Move** event with the latest `created_at` timestamp the authoritative one.
+There is no support for offline play or intelligent merging.
+Issues of spam should be resolved by limiting what pubkeys are considered trusted.

 ## Events
 There are three types of crossword events:
 - **Crossword Defintions**: These events contain the layout and clues for a crossword.
 - **Crossword Games**: These events mark a particular instance of a crossword game; they reply to a **Crossword Definition** and are used as a root event for all the moves in a game.
--- **Crossword Move**: These events mark a move in a crossword game.
+- **Crossword Move**: These events mark a move in a crossword game.
 (Open question: Should they be a move or a state?
 Should we replace old events?)

-(open question: Should a Move just contain a single change for all clients to apply, or a copy of the entire new state?)

 ### Crossword Definition
 ```js